b-chen00/Hobbyist/README.md

 * (6 points) React
     * use React as the front-end framework
 * (3 points) dotenv
-    * use dotenv as a configuration management to connect to MongoDB Atlas
+    * use dotenv as a configuration management to connect to MongoDB Atlas and configure API endpoints for React

 8 points total out of 8 required points